Return of Title IV Funds

 - No official notification provided by student

-- Financial aid office will notify the student that they have 14 days to obtain an attendance report from their instructors that has the last date of attendance for each course taken.
+- Financial aid office will notify the student that they have 14 days to obtain an Instructor Certification of Attendance from their instructors that has the last date of attendance for each course taken.

 - If no attendance report is available, the financial aid specialist performing the calculation will use the midpoint of the term.